Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Phone: (609) 884-9119 | Website | Hours: See website for current Lunch & Dinner hours

 Tisha’s Fine Dining isn’t just one of many great restaurants on the Washington Street Mall, it’s one of the best!
-Celebrating over 30 years of service in Cape May, Tisha’s Fine Dining serves up some of the tastiest dishes.
+Celebrating over 30 years of service in Cape May, Tisha’s Fine Dining serves up some of the tastiest dishes you’ll encounter.
 They’re BYOB, but do offer some options for purchase if you want.

 The seafood is fresh, and the ambiance is warm and welcoming.
 It’s the perfect spot after a day of sightseeing.